 If you are addicted to the deliciousness that is cold brew coffee, and are spending a small fortune at your local coffee shop to acquire it, learn to make your own at home instead.

 Now that summer is in full swing in my neck of the woods, cold brew coffee is a regular part of my daily routine.
 No spending $4 per cup at the coffee shop for me.
-Instead, I every couple of days I make up a new batch of the nectar of the gods.
+Instead, every couple of days I make up a new batch of my nectar of the gods.

 Cold Brew Coffee Ingredients + Supplies

 - Whole coffee beans – 1 cup